 - You can also engage students by boosting their enthusiasm and making them feel as if they are part of a team and that they are valued in a classroom setting.
 You can boost the enthusiasm of students by tapping into their individual skills and helping them to utilize these through tailored classroom equipment, such as personalized supplies.
 You can share the enthusiasm by sending notes throughout the year to their guardians, or by celebrating achievements within the class.

-- You can show students praise through tracking their progress as this will enable you to know when they have met their targets.
-You can help students aim for their targets by holding regular meetings and by investing in personalised planners, which have the capacity for students to organise and see their school calendar easily, as well as the progress that they have made on their goals.
+- You can show students praise by tracking their progress as this will enable you to know when they have met their targets.
+You can help students aim for their targets by holding regular meetings and by investing in personalized planners, which have the capacity for students to organize and see their school calendar easily, as well as the progress that they have made on their goals.

 - Although you must ensure that it is healthy, competition is a great way to get students excited and motivated about their projects, boosting student engagement.
 These educational contents can reward hard-working students through prizes, such as custom drawstring bags, which can be used for P.E kits, and other prizes which are suited to student life.